jianxiaoguo/website/content/en/docs/applications/managing-app-metrics.md

 ---
-title: Managing Application Metrics
+title: Managing App Metrics
 linkTitle: Managing App Metrics
-description: Metrics supports basic monitoring capabilities for Pod, providing various monitoring indicators such as CPU, memory, disk, network, etc., to meet the basic monitoring requirements for Pod resources.
+description: Learn how to monitor Drycc applications using metrics collection with Prometheus, including CPU, memory, disk, and network monitoring.
 weight: 6
 ---

+Metrics provide basic monitoring capabilities for pods, offering various monitoring indicators such as CPU, memory, disk, and network usage to meet basic monitoring requirements for pod resources.

-## Create an authentication token
+## Create an Authentication Token

-Create an authentication token using the drycc client.
+Create an authentication token using the Drycc client:

 ```
-# drycc tokens add prometheus --password admin --username admin
+$ drycc tokens add prometheus --password admin --username admin
  !
 WARNING: Make sure to copy your token now.
  !
 You won't be able to see it again, please confirm whether to continue.
  !
 To proceed, type "yes" !

 > yes
 UUID                                  USERNAME    TOKEN
 58176cf1-37a8-4c52-9b27-4c7a47269dfb  admin       1F2c7A802aF640fd9F31dD846AdDf56BcMsay
 ```

-## Add scrape configurations for prometheus
+## Add Scrape Configurations for Prometheus

-A valid example file can be found here.
+A valid example configuration file can be found in the Drycc documentation.

 The global configuration specifies parameters that are valid in all other configuration contexts.
-They also serve as defaults for other configuration sections.
+They also serve as defaults for other configuration sections:

 ```
 global: